The-morning-star23/rayeva-ai-system/Readme.md

 ---

-## 📐 Architecture & Separation of Concerns
+## 📐 Architecture Overview

-The project follows a clean, modular architecture separating standard business routing from complex AI generation logic:
+The application follows a clean, modular backend architecture to ensure a strict separation of concerns between standard API routing, database operations, and AI generation logic.

-* **`/routes`**: Defines API endpoints and handles HTTP request/response cycles.
+* **`/routes` (The Entry Point):** Handles incoming HTTP POST requests, validates the presence of required body parameters (like `clientName` or `budget`), and routes the data to the appropriate service.
+* **`/services/aiService.ts` (The AI Engine):** This isolated file manages the Google Gemini SDK.
+By keeping AI logic here, the rest of the application remains completely agnostic to the specific LLM being used.
+It handles prompt construction, API key security, and JSON parsing.
-* **`/models`**: Contains Mongoose schemas (`Product`, `Proposal`, `AILog`) ensuring data integrity before database insertion.
+* **`/models` (Data Integrity):** Mongoose schemas (`Product`, `Proposal`, and `AILog`) enforce strict TypeScript interfaces before anything is written to the MongoDB database.
-* **`/services/aiService.ts`**: The dedicated AI engine.
-It isolates the `@google/generative-ai` SDK, securely manages the API key, constructs the prompts, and parses the LLM responses.
-This ensures standard business controllers remain lightweight and agnostic to the underlying AI implementation.
+* **Mandatory AI Auditing:** A core architectural decision was implementing an interception layer in `aiService.ts`.
+Before any AI data is returned to the client, the raw prompt and the LLM's response are automatically written to an `AILog` MongoDB collection to maintain a system-wide audit trail.

 ---

+## 🧠 AI Prompt Design Explanation

+Getting an LLM to reliably return data that a database can ingest requires strict guardrails.
+This project uses three specific prompt engineering techniques:

+1. **System-Level JSON Enforcement:** Instead of just asking the AI to "return JSON," the system utilizes Gemini's `generationConfig: { responseMimeType: "application/json" }`.
+This forces the model's output layer to physically constrain its response to valid JSON syntax.

+2. **Constraint-Based Prompting:** For mathematical operations (Module 2), the prompt establishes rigid, non-negotiable boundaries (e.g., *"The total cost of all products MUST be less than or equal to the maximum budget"*).

+3. **Few-Shot Concrete Examples:** To prevent the AI from generating syntax errors (like missing quotes or adding markdown blockticks), the prompt provides a perfectly formatted, hard-coded JSON example for the LLM to mirror.

+---

-## 🚀 Implemented Modules
+## 🚀 Implemented Modules (Code Provided)

 ### Module 1: AI Auto-Category & Tag Generator

-**Endpoint:** `POST /api/products/auto-categorize`

-**Functionality:** Takes a raw product name and description and automatically categorizes it.

-**Features:**
-* Assigns a primary category strictly from a predefined business list.
-* Generates optimized SEO tags and relevant sustainability filters (e.g., vegan, compostable).
-* Returns structured JSON and saves the newly categorized product to the MongoDB `Product` collection.

----
+* **Flow:** `POST /api/products/auto-categorize` -> `aiService.generateProductMetadata` -> Saves to `Product` DB.
+* **Prompt Strategy (Context Injection):** The prompt injects a predefined array of allowed business categories natively into the string.
+This zero-shot approach forces the LLM to categorize the product using actual business parameters rather than hallucinating new, unsupported categories.

 ### Module 2: AI B2B Proposal Generator

-**Endpoint:** `POST /api/proposals/generate`

-**Functionality:** Generates a tailored, sustainable product mix based on a client's specific budget and industry.

-**Features:**
-* LLM enforces mathematical constraints to ensure the `allocatedBudget` is less than or equal to the `totalBudget`.
-* Calculates a cost breakdown (`quantity` * `unitCost` = `totalCost`).
-* Generates a human-readable impact positioning summary.
-* Returns structured JSON and saves to the MongoDB `Proposal` collection.
+* **Flow:** `POST /api/proposals/generate` -> `aiService.generateB2BProposal` -> Saves to `Proposal` DB.
+* **Prompt Strategy (Few-Shot & Schema Mapping):** The LLM acts as a sales assistant.
+It is provided with a strict JSON template containing calculated fields (`unitCost` * `quantity` = `totalCost`) and a predefined impact summary field, ensuring the output maps perfectly to the `IProposal` TypeScript interface.

 ---

-### 🛡️ Core Requirement: Mandatory AI Logging

-To ensure transparency and traceability, every single prompt sent to the LLM and the raw response received are automatically saved to an `AILog` collection in MongoDB before the data is returned to the user.

----

-## 🧠 AI Prompt Design Explanation

-### Structured JSON Enforcement

-Instead of relying purely on prompt instructions to format the output, this system utilizes the native API configuration `generationConfig: { responseMimeType: "application/json" }`.
-This forces the Gemini model to return parseable JSON, drastically reducing the risk of application crashes due to malformed string responses.

----

-### Prompt Strategies

-**Module 1 (Categorization):** Utilizes **Context Injection**
-The prompt injects a predefined array of allowed categories directly into the prompt string, forcing the LLM to select from actual business logic parameters rather than hallucinating new categories.

-**Module 2 (Proposals):** Utilizes **Constraint-Based Prompting**
-The prompt establishes strict boundaries (*"total cost MUST be less than or equal to the maximum budget"*) and provides a rigid JSON template for the LLM to fill in, ensuring the mathematical output aligns with the schema requirements.

----

 ## 🔮 Architecture Outlines (Remaining Modules)

 ### Module 3: AI Impact Reporting Generator

-* **Trigger:** An internal webhook or event listener triggered when an order is marked as "Shipped/Completed".
-* **Data Flow:** The backend queries the order details. `aiService.ts` receives the product list, materials, and quantities.
+* **Architecture:** Operates via an asynchronous event listener.
+When an order's status changes to "Completed" in the database, a webhook triggers the backend.
+The system fetches the order's product mix and passes the material breakdown to the AI service.
+The generated impact JSON is stored directly inside the `Order` document.
-* **Prompt Strategy (Few-Shot):** The prompt will contain baseline conversion metrics (e.g., *“1 standard plastic item = 0.5kg carbon.
-1 bamboo item = 0.05kg carbon”*).
-The LLM calculates the deltas and generates the impact statement.
+* **Prompt Design (Rule-Based):** The prompt injects baseline conversion metrics (e.g., *"Assume 1 standard plastic item = 0.5kg of carbon"*).
+The LLM is tasked purely with calculating the deltas based on these injected rules and returning `{ "plasticSavedKg": Number, "carbonAvoidedKg": Number, "impactStatement": String }`.
-* **Storage:** The resulting JSON is embedded directly into the order record in the database.

 ### Module 4: AI WhatsApp Support Bot

-* **Trigger:** Meta WhatsApp Business API webhook `POST` endpoint.
-* **Data Flow (RAG):** When a message arrives, the backend extracts the user's phone number, queries MongoDB for active orders, and retrieves the standard return policy.
+* **Architecture (RAG):** Uses the Meta WhatsApp Business API.
+Incoming webhooks hit an Express controller.
+The backend extracts the user's phone number, queries MongoDB for their active orders, and retrieves the standard return policy.
-* **Prompt Strategy (Roleplay & Guardrails):** The LLM is given a strict persona and injected with the user's live database context.
-It is instructed to output a specific trigger word (e.g., `ESCALATE_TO_HUMAN`) if the intent matches "refund" or "complaint".
+* **Prompt Design (Roleplay & Escalation Guardrails):** The LLM acts as a support bot, injected with the user's live database context.
+It is strictly bounded: *"Answer politely using ONLY the provided order data.
+If the user mentions 'refund' or 'angry', do not answer.
+Output exactly: `ESCALATE_TO_HUMAN`."* The backend listens for this exact string to bypass the bot and route the ticket to a human queue.
-* **Business Logic Routing:** If the Express controller detects `ESCALATE_TO_HUMAN` in the LLM response, it bypasses the automated reply, updates a `SupportTicket` status in MongoDB, and notifies an agent.
-All conversations are stored in a `WhatsAppLog` schema.

 ---